HackYourFuture/databases/Week2/MAKEME.md

 - [SQL Murder Mystery: Solve a crime using SQL](https://mystery.knightlab.com/)

-## SUBMIT YOUR HOMEWORK!
+## SUBMIT YOUR ASSIGNMENT!

 After you've finished your todo list it's time to show us what you got!
-The homework that needs to be submitted is the
+The assignment that needs to be submitted is the
 following:

 1. MySQL exercises

 Upload both to your forked Databases repository in GitHub.
 Make a pull request to HackYourFuture's forked repository.

-> Forgotten how to upload your homework?
-Go through the [guide](../hand-in-homework-guide.md) to learn how to do this
+> Forgotten how to upload your Assignment?
+Go through the [guide](../hand-in-assignment-guide.md) to learn how to do this
 > again.

 _Deadline Tuesday 23.59 CET_